linode/apl-core/charts/cert-manager/README.md

 ## Upgrading the Chart

-Special considerations may be required when upgrading the Helm chart, and these are documented in our full [upgrading guide](https://cert-manager.io/docs/installation/upgrading/).
+Special considerations may be required when upgrading the Helm chart, and these are documented in our full [installation guide](https://cert-manager.io/docs/get-started/installation).

 **Please check here before performing upgrades!**